kanyczka/text_from_url/README.md

 retrieve_from_links(number)
 show_tex_from_links()
-all_text - returns a list of all texts retrieved from url and its links
+all_text - returns a list of all texts retrieved from url and its links save_csv(flename) - saves all the texts in a csv file
 ```

 Method <b>retrieve_from_links</b> gets the text from all links found on the site.